vieravfg/Kickstarter-VBA/README.md

 ## Screen Shots

-*  3 screen shots for each year, with my results on the Multi Year Stock Data.
+*  3 screen shots.
+One for each year, with my results on the Multi Year Stock Data.

 ![moderate_solution](screenshots/screenshot_2016.png)
 ![moderate_solution](screenshots/screenshot_2015.png)